ADF Logo

 For an entire semester, there seemed to be no issues.
 There were no classroom disturbances, canceled classes, student protests, or written complaints related to his use of the students’ last names.
 The students did very well during this time, too.
 The Brownsburg orchestras performed “better than ever” in competitions, students excelled on their AP music-theory exams, several of the students received performance awards, and student participation in the Brownsburg orchestras’ extracurricular activities was high.

-But in December 2017, the principal informed John that accommodating his religious beliefs had “creat[ed] tension,” and urged John to resign at the end of the school year.
-This was the first time John had heard of any “tension” about his accommodation, and the principal never told him which students or teachers were upset.
+But in December 2017, the principal claimed that accommodating John’s religious beliefs had “created tension” in the school and urged John to resign.
+This was the first time John had heard of any complaints about his accommodation.
+And the principal never told him which students or teachers were upset.
+Meanwhile, John’s classes were performing very well, and he continued to get along well with his colleagues.

-The principal met with John again a month later and told him directly that he wanted John to resign.
+The principal met with John again a month later and demanded that John resign at the end of the school year.
 John said he would only consider resigning after the school announced its new rules for transgender-identifying students.

 In January 2018, the school district announced its new policy of referring to students by “preferred” names and pronouns.
-Starting the next school year, the policy also specifically revoked the accommodation which allowed John to refer to students by their last names.
+Starting the next school year, the policy also specifically revoked the accommodation that allowed John to refer to students by their last names.
 When John went to the principal and the HR director to discuss this, they would not even consider his accommodation.

 The school district ultimately forced John to resign at the end of the 2017-2018 school year.